MrIdrisAbdulrahman/Maven_Fuzzy_Factory_Project_1/README.md

 ## Running the project:
-1 -- MySQL Workbench or similar is need.
+1 -- MySQL Workbench or similar is needed.
 2 -- Extract the database from the zip file to read to the project script.